Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation

 The main limitation of this prescription lies on the dependence of the DF acceleration on the relative velocity with respect to circular velocity.
 When the MP velocity approaches the circular one, equation~\eqref{eq:DF_disk22} diverges, thus the orbital decay cannot be followed further.

 To overcome this limitation, here we consider a less idealized distribution function for the stars in the disc.
-Specifically, we replace the delta function with an isotropic Gaussian centered around the relative velocity between the MP and the local rotational motion.
+Specifically, we replace the delta function with an isotropic Gaussian centered around the local rotational velocity.
 This choice allows us to employ the very same functional form of the standard DF Chandrasekhar formulation, but with the velocity dependence on the perturber velocity in the galactic frame replaced by the relative velocity with respect to the local medium \citep[see e.g.][for a similar derivation]{Kashlinsky1986}.
+In addition, with this new prescription, we also discard the tunable $A_{\rm disc}$ parameter previously introduced in \citet{Bonetti2020}.
 In particular, we obtain

 where $\mathbf{v}_{\rm rel} = \mathbf{v}_p - \mathbf{v}_{\rm rot}(R)$, while $X = |\mathbf{v}_{\rm rel}|/(\sqrt{2}\sigma_R)$, with $\sigma_R$ denoting the radial velocity dispersion.
 For the Coulomb logarithm, we replace the expression of $p_{\rm min, d}$ appearing in equation~\eqref{eq:pmin_circ} by